-Target Ovarian Cancer’s UK-wide ovarian cancer research programme is running in 2017 and is now closed for new applications.
-Further information about the grant round can be found below.
+Target Ovarian Cancer’s UK-wide ovarian cancer research programme is now closed for new applications.
+The next round will be announced in 2020.
+Applicants within the current round may refer to the timetable below.

 Target Ovarian Cancer – Translational Research Awards